Luxury Experience - Bringing the Experience of Luxury to You

 1

-Add the BarSol Pisco, bitters, and egg white to the cool lime mixture.
+Method: Add the BarSol Pisco Primero Quebranta, bitters, and egg white to the cool lime mixture.
 Whip the mixture until the egg white is foamy.
 Pour into a plastic airtight container and freeze for several hours.
 When the mixture is partially frozen, remove from the container, and blend in food process or blender until light and fluffy.
 Return to the plastic container and freeze overnight.
-Presentation: Pisco Sours are served with a dash of Angostura Bitters, so for an added Pisco Sour visual add a tiny dash of Angostura Bitters on top of sorbet and serve.

 < Prev Next >